marios2019/CSN/README.md

 # Cross-Shape Attention for Part Segmentation of 3D Point Clouds

-This is the official implementation of **Cross-ShapeNet**, deep learning method that propagates point-wise feature representations across shapes within a collection for the purpose of 3D part segmentation.
+This is the official implementation of **Cross-ShapeNet**, a deep learning method that propagates point-wise feature representations across shapes within a collection for the purpose of 3D part segmentation.
 For more technical details, please refer to: